JohnCasioMapua/cs34-mychildhelpline-docs/docs/74-government-services.md

 * Psychological Abuse
 * Neglect

-Tap a topic to read the corresponding article.

----

-## Reading articles
+## Reading Articles

-### Latest Articles section

-The **Latest Articles** section displays recent articles and resources.
+Scroll to the **Latest Articles** section to browse recent content.

-Each article preview includes:
+Each article preview displays information such as the title, publication date, and author or speaker.

-* Title
-* Date
-* Speaker or author
+To read the full article:

-Swipe left or right to browse available articles.
+1. Swipe left or right to browse available articles.

-To read the complete article or view available videos:

-1. Tap **More**.
+2. Select **More** on the article you want to view.

-The website opens the full article page.
+The website opens the complete article or related content.

----

-## Child safety reminder

-Below the Latest Articles section, the website displays a reminder encouraging users to seek help if they notice a child acting differently.

-This section promotes child safety and awareness.

----

-## Footer information
+## Viewing Footer Information

-### About Us section

-At the bottom of the website, you can find additional information, including:
+At the bottom of the website, you can find additional links and resources, including:

 * About Us
 * Recent News
 * Upcoming Events
 * Social Media Links

-Use the available links to learn more about the organization and stay updated on current activities.

----

-## Navigation tips
+## Navigation Tip

-### Returning to previous sections

-The Government Services website does not provide a back button within its pages.

-To navigate to another section:

-1. Tap the **Menu** button at the top-right corner of the screen.
-2. Select the page or topic you want to view.

-You can also tap **Home** from the menu to return to the website's main page.

----

-## Summary

-Government Services provides information about adoption, foster care, child protection, parenting resources, events, and support services.
-Users can browse articles, explore educational resources, and access important child welfare information through the website's menu and navigation tools.
+The **Government Services** website does not include a built-in back button.
+To navigate to another section, open the **Menu** and select the page you want to visit, or choose **Home** to return to the main page.